 Elections are regulated by the constitution and the General Elections Act.
-The system used in Malta is the Single Transferable Vote (STV).
+Malta uses a single transferable vote (STV) system.
 Candidates can stand either as independents or as members of a political party.
 Parties can field as many candidates as they wish, and candidates may choose to stand in two electoral districts.
 If elected in both districts, a candidate will cede their second seat.
 The vacated seat is then assigned to the candidate with the most second preference votes on the ballot.
 The system allows for a diversity of candidates and restrictions are minimal, though legal restrictions based on residency, certain official functions and court judgments exist.
-There have been persistent calls for electoral system reform on the basis of several issues.
-These include the lack of an official minimum threshold, absence of national quotas for parties to gain access to parliament, candidates are listed alphabetically, lack of correctives to encourage the election of female candidates and multiple candidates from the same party can be elected in the same district, the latter placing too much power in the hands of canvassers.
+There have been persistent calls for electoral-system reform on the basis of several issues.
+These include the lack of an official national minimum threshold; the fact that candidates are listed alphabetically, giving an advantage to certain candidates; the lack of correctives to encourage the election of female candidates; and the fact that multiple candidates from the same party can be elected in the same district, placing too much power in the hands of canvassers.
 The present electoral law does not allow coalitions of parties to contest elections formally, but does not prevent parties from arriving at pre-election agreements regarding future coalitions.
-Recent provisions to ensure proportionality only increase bipartisanship.
-There is also no state funding for parties, though the two main parties receive $\leq 100,000$ annually, which may be used for campaigning.
+Recent provisions ensure greater proportionality; however, the reality is that this has only increased the dominance of the two main parties.
+Each of the two main parties receive €100,000 annually, which may be used for campaigning.
+There has been increased calls to ban party funding from the private sector and replace it with a more developed system of state funding.
 Meetings of the electoral commission are closed and there is an absence of representatives from non-parliamentary parties.
+On the issue of equal gender representation, the government has appointed a commission to study the issue, and new gender-parity laws are now in the pipeline.

-Citation: Malta Today 05/07/17 Now is the time for Electoral reform OSCE/ODIHR (2017) Election Assessment Mission Final Report - Malta
+Malta Today 05/07/17 Now is the time for Electoral reform OSCE/ODIHR (2017) Election Assessment Mission Final Report - Malta Lejn Rapprezentanza Ugwali - Kummissjoni Mahtur mill-Prim Ministru ta' Malta, OPM.

-Score 9 With a score of 80 out of 100 points the Netherlands ranked 8 out of 158 countries in the March 2018 Perceptions of Electoral Integrity Index, after Denmark (score 86), Finland, Norway, Iceland, Sweden, Germany and Costa Rica.
+With a score of 80 out of 100 points the Netherlands ranked 8 out of 158 countries in the March 2018 Perceptions of Electoral Integrity Index, after Denmark (score 86), Finland, Norway, Iceland, Sweden, Germany and Costa Rica.
 Its highest scores are in the areas of electoral laws and electoral procedures; somewhat lower scores are in the areas of voter registration and party and candidacy registration.